m4fn3/SecretMessage/README.md

 # SecretMessage
 A plugin of Enmity (Custom Discord Client for iOS) to send secret messages that only your friends can understand!

+Currently implements XOR encryption.
+This can only be somewhat secure if the key length is close to the length of the message. https://stackoverflow.com/questions/1135186/whats-wrong-with-xor-encryption

 ## Install
 https://raw.githubusercontent.com/m4fn3/SecretMessage/master/dist/SecretMessage.js